EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies

 The older stellar population may have already formed a rotation disk which is destroyed by the latest gas inflow.
 For a Category B EMPG, neither older stellar population nor rotation are detected.
 The EMPGs in Category B may undergo its first chemical evolutionary event that could be triggered by gas accretion.

-Whether stable rotation disk can build up in low-mass star-forming galaxies like EMPGs needs to be tested with simulations. \cite{Hopkins+23} show that a sufficiently centrally-concentrated mass profile is crucial for the initial formation of a disk.
-However, it is still a difficult task to resolve the profile of mass concentration \citep[e.g.,][]{Genzel+20} for low-mass young galaxies by observations.
+Whether stable rotation disk can build up in low-mass star-forming galaxies like EMPGs needs to be tested with simulations (see also the discussions in Paper IX). \cite{Hopkins+23} show that a sufficiently centrally-concentrated mass profile is crucial for the initial formation of a disk.
+However, it is still a difficult task to resolve the profile of mass concentration \citep[e.g.,][]{Genzel+20} for compact low-mass \st{young} galaxies by observations.
 High spatial resolution with future observational facilities may help us understand how EMPGs start the recent star formation and why they appear to be dispersion dominated.
-On the other hand, observations of primordial galaxies at high-z (e.g., with JWST) are useful to reveal the relation between dynamics and star formation at the early stage of galaxy formation.
+On the other hand, observations of primordial galaxies at high-$z$ (e.g., with JWST) are useful to reveal the relation between dynamics and star formation at the early stage of galaxy formation.